skramm/homog2d/docs/homog2d_thresholds.md

 * Checking for parallel lines (see `isParallelTo()` )is done by computing the angle between the lines.
 If it is below a threshold, the function returns true.
 The default value is one thousand of a radian (0.001 rad).
 This is checked for when computing an intersection point between two lines/segments, for example when attempting to build a point from 2 lines.

 * When attempting to compute a line out of two points, if the distance between the two points is less than `thr::nullDistance()`, then the library will throw an exception.

-* When attempting to compute the inverse of a matrix, if the determinant is less than `thr::nullDeter()`, the inversion code will throw.
+* When attempting to compute the inverse of a homography matrix, if the determinant is less than `thr::nullDeter()`, the inversion code will throw.

 All the thresholds have default values.
 These can be changed at build time, globally, but the values can also be changed at runtime.
+However, as they are stored as static variables, you may not have different values in different threads, in case of a multithreading app.

 ### 2 - Changing thresholds at build time